 One county, five school board races and an alcohol sale proposition

-One county, two Woodville and school board in each district
+Four county, city races and school board races in each district

 One contested county race, school bond election